At the beginning of the year, we took a brief look at the social media statistics and demographics for the UK in 2019.

 If you’re not familiar with TikTok, take a look at this introductory video:

-Still using Pinterest?
+Are you still using Pinterest?
 Many are!
 The mood-boarding platform has 250 million monthly active global users.
 This is 50 million more than mid-2018.
 Pinterest is used by far more females than males (45% vs 27% according to Flint in 2018).

 If your product or service is relevant then its still important to have well optimised pins on the platform – 86 percent of millennials say they use Pinterest to “plan life moments, big and small”.